Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Corinda is $62,290 and average income is $84,946.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Corinda SA2 had a median income of $62,290 and an average income of $84,946.
 This contrasts with Greater Brisbane's median income of $55,645 and average income of $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated median income in Corinda as of September 2025 is approximately $71,004 and estimated average income is $96,830.
-Census data shows household, family, and personal incomes rank highly nationally, between the 76th and 78th percentiles.
-Income brackets indicate that 26.9% of locals (1,547 people) fall into the $1,500 - 2,999 category, consistent with broader trends showing 33.3% in the same category.
-A substantial proportion of high earners (37.3%) are above $3,000/week, indicating strong economic capacity.
-Housing accounts for 14.0% of income and residents rank within the 79th percentile for disposable income.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $71,004 (median) and $96,830 (average).
+Census data reveals that household, family, and personal incomes in Corinda rank between the 76th and 77th percentiles nationally.
+The predominant income cohort spans 26.9% of locals (1,547 people) in the $1,500 - 2,999 category, consistent with broader trends across the area showing 33.3% in the same category.
+A substantial proportion of high earners (37.3% above $3,000/week) indicates strong economic capacity throughout Corinda.
+Housing accounts for 14.0% of income, and residents rank within the 78th percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income